Resilience from Diversity: Population-based approach to harden models against adversarial attacks: Experiment

 ULM and CLM were also trained with adversarial samples (ULM-Adv, CLM-Adv) which achieved a state-of-the-art robustness.
 The adversarial samples were generated using the PGD attack.
 On the MNIST dataset, the step size is $0.01$ over $100$ steps with perturbation magnitude $\epsilon=0.3$.
 While on the CIFAR-10 dataset, the step size is $2/255$ over $20$ steps with $\epsilon=8/255$.

 Considering $\epsilon=0.3$ when attacking the models with the FGSM attack, the ULM achieved an MRA of $27.68\%$ and after retraining the model with counter-linking, the MRA increased to $51.36\%$.
 Under the PGD attack, CLM increased the MRA by around $20$ points.
 CLM even performed better under the AutoAttack, and MI-FGSM attacks.
+It performed best under the EOT attack.
 ULM-Adv and CLM-Adv performed similarly under all attacks variations.
 Table(\ref{tab:acc_mnist}) shows the MRA values for all models.

 ULM performed well against the FGSM attack on the CIFAR-10 dataset.
-However, their robustness faltered when attacked with the PGD, AutoAttack, and MI-FGSM attacks.
+However, their robustness faltered when attacked with the PGD, AutoAttack, MI-FGSM, and EOT attacks.
 The perturbation magnitude $\epsilon$ used is $8/255$.
 CLM performed better than ULM against all attacks.
-Achieving an MRA of $54.04\%$ against the FGSM attack which is slightly better than ULM while doubling the value against the PGD attack and AutoAttack.
+Achieving an MRA of $54.04\%$ against the FGSM attack which is slightly better than ULM while doubling the value against the PGD AutoAttack, and EOT attacks.
 MI-FGSM affected CLM on this dataset which managed an MRA of $22.13\%$, unlike the MRA achieved on the MNIST dataset.
 Nevertheless, still better than the MRA achieved by the ULM.
 Similar to the results above, ULM-Adv and CLM-Adv performed similarly against these attacks on this dataset.
 Table(\ref{tab:acc_cifar}) shows the MRA values for all models.

 To verify that ULM-Adv and CLM-Adv doesn't perform the same against all the attacks considered in this work, the robustness of these two models are tested with a higher perturbation magnitude.
 An $\epsilon$ of 0.4 considered for the MNIST dataset, and $16/255$ for the CIFAR-10 dataset.
-On MNIST, CLM-Adv performed better against FGSM based attacks (FGSM and MI-FGSM) while ULM-Adv performed better against PGD based (PGD and AutoAttack).
+On MNIST, CLM-Adv performed better against FGSM based attacks (FGSM and MI-FGSM) while ULM-Adv performed better against PGD based (PGD, AutoAttack, and PGD-EOT).
 CLM-Adv performed slightly better against all attacks on CIFAR-10.
 Table(\ref{tab:adv-mnist}) and Table(\ref{tab:adv-cifar}) shows the results of the ULM-Adv and CLM-Adv against adversarial attacks with higher $\epsilon$ on both datasets.

-\subsection{Discussion}
+\subsection{\textbf{Discussion}}